Interact with your chain

 Using zksync-cli

-ZKsync CLI allows you to easily interact and develop applications on your ZK chain.
+ZKsync CLI allows you to easily interact and develop applications on your ZKsync chain.
 When executing any command with ZKsync CLI, you can specify RPC urls for both L1 and L2.
 Your local server contains RPCs for both.
 An example deposit command via the bridge would look like:

 zksync-cli bridge deposit --rpc=http://localhost:3050 --l1-rpc=http://localhost:8545